caplin/FlexLayout/README.md

 todo:
-*	convert model to take actions (so can be used in flux), and use the actions in the views
+*	convert model to take actions (so can be used in flux)
 * customizable tabs, tabset header, action menu?
-*	more lifecycle events... save, beforeclose...
 *	mobile - touch events
 * esc cancels drag
 * undo/redo
+*	more lifecycle events... save, beforeclose...
 * split tabset into tabsetcontainer and tabset (= container of tabs only) components, then tabset can be docked to top/bottom of tabset...
 *	simple panel component (can split but not drag over)
-*	fixed sized components
+*	? fixed sized components
-?	minimize to edge (like eclipse/visual studio), popout edge... (could be used for responsive layout?)
+*	? minimize to edge (like eclipse/visual studio), popout edge... (could be used for responsive layout?)
-?	maybe change model to redux/immutable
+*	? maybe change model to redux/immutable
-?	allow model tree to be built using child react components
+*	? allow model tree to be built using child react components
+*	full set of jasmine tests
 *	test in browsers/versions